piotrkilczuk/railworks-dispatcher/README.rst

 Changelog
 ---------

+* **0.4.25** improves handling of poorly tagged scenarios, such as ones with missing date

 * **0.4.24** adds a Changelog

 * **0.4.23** outputs number of minutes played in last 14 days, fetched from Steam